ignaciojonas/docs/articles/server-platforms/rails/01-login.md

     # and the IdP
     session[:userinfo] = request.env['omniauth.auth']

-    # Redirect to the URL you want after successfull auth
+    # Redirect to the URL you want after successful auth
     redirect_to '/dashboard'
   end